Senior Housing

 11. What services can an eldercare consultant provide?

-An eldercare consultant works with seniors, their families, and service
+An eldercare consultant works with seniors, their families, and service providers to evaluate and select appropriate senior housing facilities for individuals in need of such services.
+Specific assistance might include:

-comprehensive assessment of an individual's health and
+- A comprehensive assessment of an individual's health and competence

-Coordination with hospital and medical staff to provide support for a patient returning home, -
+Coordination with hospital and medical staff to provide support for a patient returning home, - Assistance in identifying the most appropriate level of care for an individual,

 Coordination of in-home services and supervision of in-home assistants or medical workers - Referral services.
 Some consultants also provide assistance with money management, bill paying and record keeping for Medicare, and insurance payments to health-care providers.